Key Takeaways

 The ERC is taken by amending the organization’s payroll tax returns for the eligible quarters.

-The ERC is different from some other COVID incentives.
-The credit is taxable.
+The ERC differs from some other COVID incentives in that the credit is taxable.
 Guidance provides that the organization taking the credit must reduce their wage deduction on their income tax return for the year which the ERC was claimed.
 For example, if an organization claimed ERC for 2020, the organization may need to amend their tax return for a reduction of the wage deduction in the amount of the credit if it wasn’t captured on an originally filed income tax return.

 Here’s a breakdown of the changes to the ERC across 2020 and 2021: